Community Rebates & Mini-Grants

 Clean Water Heritage Grant

-The Clean Water Heritage Grant Program provides funding to homeowner associations, communities, contractors, businesses, and individuals who own stormwater infrastructure and want to repair it or need funding to maintain it.
+The Clean Water Heritage Grant Program provides funding to homeowner associations and communities who own private stormwater infrastructure and want to repair it or need funding to maintain it.

 Complete and submit a Clean Water Heritage Grant Application (PDF) by Sept.
 30, 2019.
 Please read all application instructions before submitting.
 Applications may be submitted through email or printed and handed in to the office.
 For more information, please email John Fuqua, or call him at 757-253-6785.

 - Up to $50,000 in funding may be provided to owners of neighborhood drainage facilities to complete repairs.